-David Wood is a British investor, award-winning musician and businessman, Lancaster University Honorary Teaching Fellow and Entrepreneur in Residence, and University of Central Lancashire Leader in Residence, who has spent his entire business life working in the areas of music, media, entertainment, technology, intellectual property, manufacturing and retail.
+David Wood is a British investor, award-winning musician and businessman, Lancaster University Honorary Teaching Fellow and Entrepreneur in Residence, and University of Central Lancashire Leader in Residence.
+He has spent his entire business life working in the areas of music, media, entertainment, technology, intellectual property, manufacturing and retail.

-David holds the post-nominal letters: HonDMus HonsFDip FRSA DipMusTh AMusLCM; and after receiving a Doctor of Music honoris causa degree from Lancaster University – where he is known there as Dr. David Wood – he became only the eleventh recipient of the honorary DMus award since the formation of the university in 1964 and joined previous recipients: Sir Arthur Bliss; Sir Michael Tippett; Sir John Manduell; Sir Edward Downes; Sir Simon Towneley; Dr. Yan Pascal Tortelier; Dame Janet Baker; Dr. Witold Lutoslawski; Professor Edward Gregson; and Princess Alexandra.
+David holds the post-nominal letters: HonDMus HonsFDip FRSA DipMusTh AMusLCM and after receiving a Doctor of Music honoris causa degree from Lancaster University, he became Dr. David Wood and was only the eleventh recipient of the honorary DMus award since the formation of the university in 1964.
+He joined previous recipients: Sir Arthur Bliss; Sir Michael Tippett; Sir John Manduell; Sir Edward Downes; Sir Simon Towneley; Dr. Yan Pascal Tortelier; Dame Janet Baker; Dr. Witold Lutoslawski; Professor Edward Gregson; and Princess Alexandra.

 Through over forty years of experience – and a lifetime of study – David has accumulated an in-depth tacit and explicit knowledge of the industries he operates in, and with a multipotentialite entrepreneurial approach to business, he now focuses his business life on Y1 Investments where he owns a stake in 377 enterprises around the world. dwIP where he owns 12 UK trademarks.
 Faith & Hope Records Limited (which he co-founded in 1997 and is a director and thirty-percent shareholder) who as well as having a string of charts hits – including a UK number 1 – have had their music on major Hollywood films, the adverts of world leading brands, and television programmes globally.
 Promenade Music Limited (which he founded in 1989 and is chief executive officer and sole-shareholder) who are an award-winning music business that owns “one of the largest and best stocked music shops in the north of England”.